mangonnet/mangonnet.github.io/index.md

 In other projects, I examine episodes of distributive conflict over commodity price shocks, voting behavior in rural areas, the political economy of environmental protection, and contentious political participation.
 My work draws on a variety of methodological approaches including quantitative tools for causal inference, comparative historical analysis, semi-structured interviews, participant observation, and extensive archival research.

 Prior to studying at Columbia, I was a graduate fellow at Argentina's [National Scientific and Technical Research Council (CONICET)](https://www.conicet.gov.ar), a research assistant to the [Latin American Public Opinion Project (LAPOP)](https://www.vanderbilt.edu/lapop/), and junior scholar at the [Argentine Senate](https://www.senado.gob.ar).
+I received a M.A. in Political Science at [Universidad Torcuato Di Tella](https://www.utdt.edu) and a B.A. in Political Science at the [Universidad del Salvador](http://www.usal.edu.ar) in Buenos Aires, Argentina.

 ---